jajokine/Text-Based-Game-with-Markov-Decision-Process/README.md

 Fifth Project - Text-Based Game with Markov Decision Processes

-The fifth and final project of the MIT MicroMasters Program course on Machine Learning with Python was to create a game based on Reinforcement Learning (RL), Neural Networks (NN) and Markov Decision Processes (MDP).
+The fifth and final project of the MIT MicroMasters Program course on Machine Learning with Python was to create a game based on Reinforcement Learning (RL), Neural Networks (NN) and Markov Decision Process (MDP).

 The aim was to create a RL based model where the agent of the game learns by conducting certain actions in an environment that mimics that of a typical house, consisting of four rooms - a living room, a bed room, a kitchen and a garden with connecting path ways.